tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 * Ask me any comprehension questions during class breaks or send me an email.
 Note that I might refer you to discussion board.
 * Additional 1 to 1 meetings are by appointment only (email).
 I am in 'CoCo' which is in the Northumberland Building (NB165) but meetings might also be virtual.
 These meetings are by exception only as you should raise any queries in class or via the discussion board.
 * email: [thomas.pollet@northumbria.ac.uk](mailto:thomas.pollet@northumbria.ac.uk.)
-* twitter: @tvpollet.
+* twitter: @tvpollet - bluesky: @tvpollet
 * Phone details are on the learning platform.

 I typically reply within max.
-3 business days (unless you receive an out of office).
+3 business days (unless you receive an out of office message).
 Note that I will have limited availability during the christmas break.
 So please post questions early on the blackboard

 ## Resources.
 Check the [RStudio website](https://www.rstudio.com/).